 We next saw it five years later in the same month of the year in 2014.
 It had matured, changed.
 The juvenile charm had gone but it was still meadow-like with lots of variety and bloom.
 The demarcation lines had begun to blur as some plants formed sizeable clumps so it was not as clear where the Missouri Meadow ended and the Stuart-Smith plantings started.
 I think most of the echinaceas had gone.
 Ain’t that just the way?
 I don’t feel so bad about our failures to get them established as permanent plants.

-Looking at the photos, I think there are lessons to be learned in the growth habits of the different perennial plants.
-Where plants form solid, vase-shaped clumps, such as the day lily and red hot pokers (hemerocallis and kniphofia), over time they morph into a more traditional herbaceous planting where they will dominate more ephemeral plants and choke them out.
+Looking at the photos, I think there are lessons to be learned in terms of the outcome of a very laissex faire maintenance regime.
+Meadow it may be but whether this is the meadow effect that is wanted is something else altogether.
+Also the growth habits of the different perennial plants has a major impact Where plants form solid, vase-shaped clumps, such as the day lily and red hot pokers (hemerocallis and kniphofia), over time they morph into a more traditional herbaceous planting where they will dominate more ephemeral plants and choke them out.
 Plants which gently spread, rather than clump, like the geraniums and achilleas, retain more of a meadow feel in the longer term.
 Many of these are quite shallow-rooted so they can get out-competed by more determined neighbours.
-(I am told that the above photo is in fact of part of Tom Stuart-Smith’s planting, not the Hitchmough meadow – the clue being the hemerocallis, I understand.
-Now I would dearly love to get back for another look to determine more accurately where the line of demarcation falls but that is not an option for another year or two.
-I debated about removing this photo in particular, but I have left it because it does illustrate the blurring of areas, styles and plants that has occurred over the years.
-I think it worked better when these areas were more distinct.)
+I am no longer clear where the meadow planting by Hitchmough meets the perennial planting of Stuart-Smith so I am only guessing that the kniphofia may be the former and the hemerocallis the latter.

-Some fairly large sections of the rest were not a visual delight, though they may well be eyecatching for a few weeks when the aster flowers, turning it into a sea of blue.
+Most of it was no longer a visual delight, though it may well be eyecatching for a few weeks when the aster flowers, turning it into a sea of blue.
 I am deducing it is A. oolentangiensis, as named on the display board, that has colonised the largest area and is on track to smother everything else out.
 It would seem a problem for Wisley staff in that they cannot continue to leave the area to evolve because it is in a prominent location, taking up substantial space.
 Garden visitors are more likely to judge on immediate appearances than take an interest in the evolution of a naturalistic planting.
 The inclusion of this aster in the original mix appears not to have been a good long-term decision for the conditions and climate at Wisley.
 I wonder if it has been dropped from subsequent seed mixes from the Sheffield School?

 Of course there is trial and error in this new wave gardening and that is one of the roles taken on by the Royal Horticultural Society in collaboration with others.
 Mark observed that the whole area had been in for nine years, requiring very few resources and, seemingly, little maintenance.
 If it needs a major reworking once a decade, that is still a lot less input than more traditional perennial plantings in herbaceous borders.